 Instructions for application

-- Your intention in participating and meeting the goals: to explicitly incorporate small changes in active and engaged learning strategies, including accessibility strategies and embedded formative assessments, to promote student retention and enhance progression towards a degree, consistent with Vol Vision 2020 Strategic Priorities.
+- Your intention in participating by explicitly incorporating small changes in active and engaged learning strategies to promote student retention and enhance progression towards a degree.

-- In particular, describe how this program of small changes might meet existing or possible barriers to learning and provide further support for student retention and/or progression in learning and success.
+- In particular, describe how this program might meet existing or possible barriers to learning and provide further support for student retention and/or progression in learning and success.